Hear and Say WorldWide is a world first global Hearing Health Education and Development Program established by Hear and Say in 2008.

 Hear and Say Professional Development Program

-Hear and Say WorldWide offers a variety of professional development opportunities, (including training courses and over 20 lectures) for those wishing to become Listening and Spoken Language Specialists.
-We also offer short courses, stand-alone lectures and conferences, all presented by qualified members of our highly experienced Clinical Team.
+Hear and Say WorldWide offers a variety of professional development opportunities, including training courses (containing over 20 lectures) for those wishing to become Listening and Spoken Language Specialists, as well as short courses, stand-alone lectures and conferences, all presented by qualified members of our highly experienced Clinical Team.

 The majority of these professional development courses have AG Bell Academy and Audiology Australia accreditation.

 Whilst Hear and Say provides services primarily to children who have hearing loss and their families, many of the techniques and strategies used apply equally to children with normal hearing.

 The content of these courses is suitable for health, education and other relevant professionals, as well as for parents of children with hearing loss.

 Hear and Say WorldWide seeks to work with health and disability services leaders to change the way the world thinks about and treats children with hearing loss.

 Peter and I moved to Brisbane with our son Connor when I found out I was pregnant with our daughter Isabella.

 With a second child on the way, it was going to be tough without any family support, and family is so important to us.